 The day before the test, you should not douche, use a tampon, have sex or insert anything else into your vagina.

-Your provider will ask you some basic health questions and talk you through the procedure.
+Licensed medical professionals will ask you some basic health questions and talk you through the procedure.
 The appointment may last 20-30 minutes and you should have the results in less than 3 weeks.